Landmark Tribunal decision opens up potential for LBTT repayments: What this means for commercial property tenants

 Case facts

 The appellant, Archer (UK) Limited (Archer) entered into a lease of a property in Aberdeen in January 2014 and the date of entry was December 2013.
 The lease was therefore subject to the previous Stamp Duty Land Tax (SDLT) regime and not LBTT.
 The initial ish (Scots law term for the date that a lease expires) was 16 December 2033.
-A Minute of Variation was executed was entered into in July 2020, subject to which the lease was varied to extend its term to December 2038.
+A Minute of Variation was entered into in July 2020, subject to which the lease was varied to extend its term to December 2038.

 The Minute took the form of variation, rather than a termination of the existing lease and a new lease being entered into in its place.
 There was some debate between Archer and Revenue Scotland on how any LBTT should be calculated.
 Revenue Scotland ultimately issued a closure notice to Archer in August 2023, treating the Minute as the creation of a new lease for LBTT purposes for a period of 5 years commencing on 17 December 2033, the day after expiry of the existing lease.